firecat53/keepmenu/docs/install.md

 3. Dmenu, Rofi or Bemenu.
 4. (optional) Pinentry.
 Make sure to set which flavor of pinentry command to use in the config file.
-5. (optional) xdotool or ydotool (>=1.0.0, for Wayland).
+5. (optional) xdotool (for X) or ydotool (>=1.0.0, for Wayland), wtype (for Wayland).
 If you have a lot of Unicode characters or use a non-U.S.  English keyboard layout, xdotool is necessary to handle typing those characters.

 #### Archlinux